kedro-org/kedro/docs/source/data/advanced_data_catalog_usage.md

 ### Save data

-You can save data using an API similar to that used to load data.
+Save data using an API similar to that used to load data.

 ```{warning}
 This use is not recommended unless you are prototyping in notebooks.